FAQ

 In which format are the final production ready scans saved?

-Can you also scan the films including its border / perforation?
+Can you also scan the film including its border / perforation?

 Which film formats do you scan?